mozilla/skywriter/docs/releases/notes08.html.markdown

 Upgrade Notes
 -------------

+For Embedded builds, BespinEmbedded.js now refers to the compressed version.
+BespinEmbedded.uncompressed.js is the uncompressed version.
+Also noteworthy: the BespinEmbedded.css file is no longer required.
+Finally, builds now produce three .js files (BespinEmbedded.js, BespinMain.js, BespinWorker.js).
+You only need to refer to BespinEmbedded.js on your page.

 Before Bespin 0.8, the booting code for the 'embedded' and the 'server' versions of Bespin was different.
 Because of this, a few plugins available to the 'server' version couldn't be used in the 'embedded' case and the API offered in the 'embedded'